Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

 To enforce nonnegativity of both concentrations and rate constants, we make a change of variables to logarithmic coordinates:

 For notational convenience, we henceforth omit the tildes on \(\tilde{\mathbf y}\) and \(\tilde{\mathbf k}\) where there is no risk of confusion.
-After fixing \({k}_{0,1} = 0\) to set the timescale, the system has a total of eight independent parameters.
-We generate simulated data by choosing arbitrary values for the parameters, integrating the equations forward in time using Tsitouras's 5/4 explicit Runge-Kutta method \cite{Tsitouras_2011}, and adding normally distributed noise with mean zero and variance \(2.5\times10^{-3}\) to \(\exp(y_0)\) (Fig \ref{fig:repressilator_data}).
+The repressilator model with \(2\ell + 1\) species has a total of \(6\ell + 2\) independent parameters after setting the timescale by fixing \({k}_{0,1} = 0\): the synthesis rates \(\{k_{0, i}\}_{i=0}^{2\ell}\), the remaining degradation rates \(\{k_{1, i}\}_{i=1}^{2\ell}\), and the Hill coefficients \(\{n_i\}_{i=0}^{2\ell}\).
+We generate simulated data by choosing arbitrary values for the parameters, integrating the equations forward in time using Tsitouras's 5/4 explicit Runge-Kutta method \cite{Tsitouras_2011}, and adding normally distributed noise with mean zero and variance \(2.5\times10^{-3}\) to the concentration of the first species (prior to transforming to logarithmic coordinates) (Figure \ref{fig:repressilator_data}).
 That is, we assume only one of the $2\ell +1$ species is observable.
 We then sample from a sequence of constrained distributions, each of which incorporates more information regarding the model and is more computationally demanding than the previous one.

-The results are summarized in Fig \ref{fig:hist_rp}, where we project the sampled parameter sets onto three pairs of parameters.
+The results are summarized in Figure \ref{fig:hist_rp}, where we project the sampled parameter sets onto three pairs of parameters.
 The top row shows sampling of all fixed points.
 The sampling is nearly uniform, indicating that the procedure readily explores the space.
 The middle row shows sampling of Hopf bifurcations.
-The constraints of the Jacobian (discussed below) restrict the sampling to a subspace, though it remains quite smooth.
+The constraints on the Jacobian (discussed below) restrict the sampling to a subspace, though it remains quite smooth.
 The bottom row shows sampling of limit cycles that fit the data.
 The sampling is most constrained in this case.
-We discuss how we obtain these results in Sections \ref{sec:fps} to \ref{sec:limit_cycles}, and we compare our procedure with a widely used MCMC algorithm in Section \ref{sec:MCMCcomp}.
-We use a step size of \(10^{-1}\), drag coefficient of \(10^{-1}\), and mass matrix \(\mathbf M = \mathbf I\) throughout.
+We discuss how we obtain these results in Sections \ref{sec:fixed_points} to \ref{sec:limit_cycles}, and we compare our procedure with unconstrained MCMC algorithms in Section \ref{sec:MCMCcomp}.
+We use a step size of \(10^{-1}\), friction coefficient \(\gamma = 10^{-1}\), and mass matrix \(\mathbf M = \mathbf I\) throughout.